Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 Image 6. and 7.
 Craft Magic and Air drawing with AI

-In the challenge named Make a video sensing game students coded animated object using Scratch.
-Purpose of this challenge was to develop understanding of how to control digital animation with physical movement using extension of Scratch named Video sensing.
-Students have to create a game that uses a video camera as a sensor to detect motion and then they were able to control their animation with physical movement.
-They have to collect as many bubbles/fruits/stars or other sprites as possible in time they programmed. [img08.png]
+In the challenge named Make a Video sensing game students coded animated objects using Scratch.
+The purpose of this challenge was to develop an understanding of how to control digital animation with physical movement using an extension of Scratch named Video sensing.
+Students had to create a game that uses a video camera as a sensor to detect motion and then they were able to control their animation with physical movement.
+They have to collect as many bubbles/fruits/stars or other sprites as possible in the time they programmed. [img08.png]

-You can test and play our games on the links bellow.
+You can test and play our games on the links below.

 L.S.
 Collect all the crystals with your hand (https://scratch.mit.edu/projects/906213833)